BlackAsLight/DocScripts/README.md

 This is a GitHub respository of a bunch of scripts made by Doctor for a game called Politics and War.

-**Please** scroll down and read how to [install](https://github.com/BlackAsLight/DocScripts#installation) these scripts and look in the individual folders for descriptions of said scripts.
+## DO NOT

-**DO NOT** ask me how to do this or that unless you have read, followed, and _failed_ the [installation](https://github.com/BlackAsLight/DocScripts#installation) instructions.
+...ask me how to do this or that unless you have read, followed, and *failed* the [installation](https://github.com/BlackAsLight/DocScripts/wiki/Installation) instructions found on the wiki.

-## Installation

-Head to the [Wiki](https://github.com/BlackAsLight/DocScripts/wiki) for instructions on how to install these scripts.

-## Updates
+## Installation && Updates

-Head to the [Wiki](https://github.com/BlackAsLight/DocScripts/wiki) for instructions on how to update these scripts.
+Head to the [Wiki](https://github.com/BlackAsLight/DocScripts/wiki) for instructions on how to install/update these scripts.

 ## Server